top of page

 Use gloves when handling wildlife and be careful – they will be afraid of you and can peck, scratch or bite.

-Do not be tempted to care for it yourself or keep it at home – it is much more likely to die.
+Do not be tempted to care for casualties yourself or keep it at home – the animal is much more likely to deteriorate or die

-As soon as possible place it in a warm, dark and quiet place and take it to a wildlife rehabilitation centre.
+As soon as possible place the animal in a warm, dark and quiet place and take them to a wildlife rehabilitation centre or vet.

 Click below for more information on the following: